Advanced Search

 BARTOLINI E, PESARESI I, FABBRI S, et al. Abnormal response to photic stimulation in Juvenile Myoclonic Epilepsy: An EEG-fMRI study[J].
 Epilepsia, 2014, 55(7): 1038–1047. doi: 10.1111/epi.12634.

 ANWAR M N, BONZANO L, ROSSI-SEBASTIANO D, et al. Simultaneous recording of VEP and fMRI to study optic neuritis in multiple sclerosis[C].
-Proceedings of the Fifth IASTED International Conference: Biomedical Engineering, Innsbruck, Austria, 2007: 197–202.
+The Fifth IASTED International Conference: Biomedical Engineering, Innsbruck, Austria, 2007: 197–202.

 SINGH S P, MISHRA S, GUPTA S, et al. Functional mapping of the brain for brain-computer interfacing: A review[J].
 Electronics, 2023, 12(3): 604. doi: 10.3390/electronics12030604.